Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Februari 2026 04.43.24 UTC
+- WIB: Kamis, 5 Februari 2026 05.40.05 UTC
-- WITA: Kamis, 5 Februari 2026 05.43.24 UTC
+- WITA: Kamis, 5 Februari 2026 06.40.05 UTC
-- WIT: Kamis, 5 Februari 2026 06.43.24 UTC
+- WIT: Kamis, 5 Februari 2026 07.40.05 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: technology
+Kategori: motivational